IT Contractor Tax Limited Company Accounts Accounting

 Huitson Appeal - July 2011

-In November 2010, offshore scheme provider Montpelier were granted a Court of Appeal hearing to contest Justice Parker's original findings.
+In November 2010, offshore scheme provider Montpelier was granted a Court of Appeal hearing to contest Justice Parker’s original findings.

 However, in the judgement which was handed down in July 2011, Lord Justices Mummery, Sullivan and Tomlinson found no reason to overturn the original ruling.